TeamLe-Shop/frag-engine/README.md

 Building
 --------

 Building this project requires CMake.
-Currently the only libraries used are SDL2 and OpenGL.
+Required libraries are SDL2, OpenGL, GLEW and GLM.

 After navigating to the root of this project, enter the following into your
 terminal: